Cosmopolis (film): Production

 News about a film adaptation of Cosmopolis first emerged on 10 February 2009.
 Screen Daily called it Paulo Branco's "most ambitious project to date" and estimated the budget at $10m–12 million.
 On 26 July 2009, David Cronenberg was announced as the director.
 The film was scheduled to begin filming in 2010, produced by Branco's production house Alfama Films and Cronenberg's Toronto Antenna Ltd. Branco said Cronenberg had written the screenplay and had moved on to casting in September 2009.
 On 13 January 2010, Cronenberg said he was still committed to the film but had not started production.
 Principal photography took place in Toronto and was completed in July 2011.
 Colin Farrell was initially cast in the main role but left due to scheduling difficulties with Total Recall.
 He was later replaced by Pattinson.
 Marion Cotillard was involved in the project but also left because of scheduling conflicts.

 Music

-The film's musical score is composed by Cronenberg's norm composer Howard Shore.
+The film's musical score is composed by Cronenberg's usual composer Howard Shore.
 He associated with the Canadian indie rock band Metric for the second time after their collaboration on a song for Twilight Saga: Eclipse soundtrack.
 Metric composed three songs for the film, along with Somali-Canadian rapper K'naan performing one song.
 The album was released on 4 June 2012.